What is a Guardian ad Litem?

 How will I know what to do?

 The Guardian ad Litem offices across the state use a nationally-recognized training program.
 You will learn all about the court system and your role in it so that you can be confident when you take your first case.
 Immediately upon graduation, you will be assigned to a team to work your case.
-That team consists of you (the GAL volunteer), who will focus all of your efforts on the child’s needs; a Staff Social Worker or Volunteer Supervisor, who will help you navigate the child welfare system; and a Program Attorney, who will help you with the legal aspects of your case.
+That team consists of you (the GAL volunteer), who will focus all of your efforts on the child’s needs; a Staff Social Worker or Child Advocate Manager, who will help you navigate the child welfare system; and a Program Attorney, who will help you with the legal aspects of your case.
 This team will work together to make appropriate recommendations for children assigned to you.

 I work full time.
 Can I still be a Guardian ad Litem?